aguliyev/python_template/README.md

 - For production, secrets for container (specified by `SECRETS_FILE`) will be a file somewhere on the server, not in the repo.

+- Values present in the environment at runtime always override those defined inside the .env file.
+Similarly, values passed via command-line arguments take precedence as well.

 # Entrypoints

 Per-environment entrypoint scripts: